• Home

 Where to stay in Brussels

 Firstly, let’s talk about where to stay in Brussels.
 Formerly known as Sleephere Brussels (what it’s called on Hostelworld, which seemed to have better rates than the official website), Captaincy Guesthouse is amazing.
-There’s only room for 12 people and I stayed in the 4-bed female dorm, which was located in the loft space.
+There was only room for 12 people and I stayed in the 4-bed female dorm, which was located in the loft space.
 The large room with single beds had the biggest bathroom I’ve ever seen located steps away.
 Breakfast every morning included fruit, fresh bread and sometimes pastries.
 The owner, Karel and his beautiful dog, Oasis would be at the table every morning too.
 He’d talk to us about our plans and offer suggestions.
 He was extremely friendly and hospitable.
 I highly recommend staying with him when in Brussels.
 I’ve also stayed at Generation Europe Youth Hostel, which wasn’t as good, but it’s another option if Captaincy has no vacancies.

 Here are my other favourite hostels in Europe & my hostelling tips